snak2e-tech/begfi/README.md

 20. Borrower sends back money.
 	-  Prompt for sending it back exists
 21. Notification at the end of the payment date via The Graph, API fetch if loan has been paid back by showing if address of borrower has sent money to address of lender
+22. In order for this to work, the Borrower cannot simply send the money to the lender's address, i.e. copy the address of the lender and send money.
+Although, it would work and The Graph will still get the correct data... however, the box "Repay loan" should exist because:
+	1. ***Neither the lender nor the borrower should see each other's addresses on message board... just a USERNAME***
+				   - This prevents the borrower from mistakenly finding the address (extra info) and using another wallet and entering in the lender's address (because they now know it)
+				   - Even though the borrower can see the address in the transaction, we have to assume that newer borrowers probably won't check the address in his wallet.
+				   - Also, borrowers might mistake that as the thing they need to copy it.
+				   - Or, the borrower's friend might use that address and send money on the borrower's behalf without the lender ever knowing about it
 ## Loan Bot to show Loan Information to Lender and its Functionality##

 Basic reddit Loanbot documentation: